jalapeno/SRv6_dCloud_Lab/lab_7/lab_7-guide.md

 ./tcpdump.sh xrd01-xrd05
 ```

-## Amsterdam
+## Amsterdam VM
-## POC host-based SRv6 and SR-MPLS SDN
+## POC host-based SRv6 and SR-MPLS SDN using the VPP dataplane

-Todo:
-1. Build and test this lab
-2. Writeup lab guide
+In our lab the Amsterdam VM represents a content server whose application owners wish to provide optimal user experience, while balancing out the need for bulk content replication.
+They've chosen to use VPP as their host-based SR/SRv6 forwarding engine, and have subscribed to the network services made available by our Jalapeno system.

+Like the Rome VM, Amsterdam has the same python client that can query Jalapeno for SR/SRv6 path data, and then program its local VPP dataplane with ip route with SR/SRv6 encapsulation.

-### Login to the Amsterdam VM
+1. Login to the Amsterdam VM
 ```
 ssh cisco@198.18.128.102
 ```
-In our lab the Amsterdam VM represents a content server whose application owners wish to provide optimal user experience, while balancing out the need for bulk content replication.
-They've chosen to use VPP as their host-based SR/SRv6 forwarding engine, and have subscribed to the network services made available by our Jalapeno system.

-Like the Rome VM, Amsterdam has the same python client that can query Jalapeno for SR/SRv6 path data, and then program its local VPP dataplane with ip route with SR/SRv6 encapsulation

-1. On the Amsterdam VM cd into the lab_7 directory:
+2. cd into the lab_7/python/ directory:
 ```
-cd ~/SRv6_dCloud_Lab/lab_7
+cd ~/SRv6_dCloud_Lab/lab_7/python/
 ```
 2. Everything is the same as on the Rome VM with some different parameters in amsterdam.json:
 ```
-cat amsterdam.json
+cat ../amsterdam.json
 ```
 3. Amsterdam has a Linux veth pair connecting kernel forwarding to its onboard VPP instance.
 The VM has preconfigured ip routes (see /etc/netplan/00-installer-config.yaml) pointing to VPP via its "ams-out" interface:
 ```